• Skip to main content

 It’s so easy, just place these materials into your bottles of alcohol and close them up.
 Stick them in the closet/pantry and forget about them for 2+ weeks.
 The longer you let them sit, the stronger the infusion will become, although I would probably remove the infusions after 6 weeks.
 That seems long enough before they start disintegrating and looking gross.

-As for the upcycled bottles: my favourite bottles to use right now are the same ones I used for my homemade amaretto.
+As for the upcycled bottles: my favourite bottles to use right now are the same ones that I used for my homemade amaretto.

 These are used organic dressing bottles from Target (Simply Balanced).